jedavies-dev/kiss-aarch64/README.md

 ### After installation

 The tarball is built with generic options.
-Once installed you should rebuild core with CFLAGS appropriate for the machine:
+Once installed you can rebuild core with CFLAGS appropriate for the machine:
 ```
 export CFLAGS="-mtune=cortex-a72.cortex-a53 -mcpu=cortex-a72.cortex-a53 -pipe -O2"
 export CXXFLAGS=$CFLAGS